 - 1. Remove the straps from the side bows. - 2.
-Unclip and move the sun visors to the side.

-3. Grasp the front header and pull it to the front of the vehicle.

-4. Hook the header latches to the loops on the windshield frame, close latches, and return the sun visors to their original positions.

-5. Slide the plastic sleeve rearward over the Sunrider® link.
+Unclip and move the sun visors to the side. - 3.
+Grasp the front header and pull it to the front of the vehicle. - 4.
+Hook the header latches to the loops on the windshield frame, close latches, and return the sun visors to their original positions. - 5.
+Slide the plastic sleeve rearward over the Sunrider® link.

-6. Tuck the drip rail retainers into the door frame slots.